Last Updated on

 When it comes to templates, it’s a tie since both applications do a remarkable job.

 When the customers in business are using PayPal as a payment method, SamCart and ThriveCart have completely different ways of managing the subscription billing.
 For ThriveCart, you do not have to worry because they do not manage the transaction.
 The software only acts as the monitoring system in the whole process.
-PayPal, on the other hand, takes care of subscription management.
+PayPal, on the other hand, takes care of subscriptions management.

 SamCart customers have a different way of handling payment process.
 The software will ask for a reference transaction to be installed in the system so that it can be able to manage the recurring billings.